 While this is a bit outside of Nashville Guru’s coverage area, NY Pie in West Nashville deserves to be mentioned in this pizza guide.
 Numerous people mentioned it being their favorite.
 New Yorkers may debate if it’s as good as a slice from NYC (they have to fend for their signature dish), but Nashvillians seem to love it.
 Nashville Guru approves.
 It’s worth the drive if you’re craving some top-notch New York-style pizza.

-Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown is easily one of the best pizza restaurants in Music City.
+Mellow Mushroom can be found in a lot of cities, but this locally-owned and operated franchise in Midtown and Downtown is easily one of the best pizza restaurants in Music City.
 If you like specialty pies, this place has a lot of creative options.
-Try The Magical Mystery Tour and the parmesan pretzels.
 Their fun, hippie vibe is also hard to beat.

 Did we leave off your favorite pizza joint?
 Let us know in the comments!